 How To Make Mushroom Salad

-Tossed in a soy–garlic marinade, mushrooms become deeply savory and meaty.
-A little paprika, chili, and fresh parsley make the flavors pop.
+Once tossed in a soy-garlic marinade, the mushrooms become deeply savory and almost meaty.
+Paprika, chili, and fresh parsley bring warmth and brightness to balance everything out.

 Chop an onion and bell pepper.

-Soften the onion: Heat 2 tbsp oil in a skillet; add chopped onion and cook for about 5 minutes until translucent.
+Heat 2 tablespoons of oil in a skillet over medium heat.
+Add the chopped onion and cook for about 5 minutes, stirring occasionally, until soft and translucent.

-Marinate: Cover the bowl and refrigerate for 2 hours (or up to 24 hours).
-Serve cold or at room temperature.
+Cover the bowl and refrigerate for at least 2 hours to let the flavors develop.
+Serve chilled or at room temperature.

 Mushroom Salad is Ready!